SiFli SDK RF Test Guide

 BT signaling test topology

-The comprehensive tester (MT88 series, CMW series, etc.) acts as the master device over the air interface and drives the DUT into the signaling test state via LMP commands; the PC controls the tester over serial/GPIB.
-The DUT itself only needs to set the DUT enable flag at the protocol-stack level.
+The tester (MT88-series, CMW-series, etc.) acts as the master device over the air and drives the DUT into signaling test mode via LMP commands; the PC controls the tester over UART/GPIB.
+The DUT itself only needs to set the DUT-enable flag at the protocol-stack layer.

 Option